Animals and plants

-South Africa's large areas of semi-desert scrub and grassland might suggest a certain poverty of plant life.
+South Africa's plant lifeSouth Africa's large areas of semi-desert scrub and grassland might suggest a certain poverty of plant life.
 Aside from the fact that a tract of pristine grassland can hold up to 60 grass species, nothing could be further from the truth.
 There are eight major terrestrial biomes in South Africa:

 - Nama Karoo